 Global security settings determine whether clients are reauthenticated after interruptions, message security mode is enabled, and IPSec is used for security server connections.

-SSL is required for all Horizon Client connections and View Administrator connections to View.
-If your View deployment uses load balancers or other client-facing, intermediate servers, you can off-load SSL to them and then configure non-SSL connections on individual View Connection Server instances and security servers.
-See Off-load SSL Connections to Intermediate Servers.
+TLS is required for all Horizon Client connections and Horizon Administrator connections to Horizon 7.
+If your Horizon 7 deployment uses load balancers or other client-facing, intermediate servers, you can off-load TLS to them and then configure non-TLS connections on individual Connection Server instances and security servers.
+See Off-load TLS Connections to Intermediate Servers.

 |Reauthenticate secure tunnel connections after network interruption|| Determines if user credentials must be reauthenticated after a network interruption when Horizon clients use secure tunnel connections to remote desktops.